Teaching During Turbulent Times

 3. Offer resources and options.

 Instructors can also play a vital role in directing students to campus resources available to support them (listed at the end).
 Concentrating on academics can be challenging in the midst of crisis and communicating this to students can feel supportive, especially when combined with encouragement to open a dialogue about individual or group needs.
 Depending on the circumstances and how taxing it is on the cognitive load, some instructors may wish to add a review session or build some additional options into assignments (see also the Searle Center’s Guide on Reflection on Flexibility in Course Attendance Policies).
 Seeking students’ input about adaptations is a way of sharing the decision-making power.
-This follows in the spirit of bell hooks who calls on us in Teaching Community: A Pedagogy of Hope to “make the classroom a place that is life-sustaining and mind-expanding, a place of liberating mutuality where teacher and student together work in partnership.”
+This follows in the spirit of bell hooks (2004) who calls on us in Teaching Community: A Pedagogy of Hope to “make the classroom a place that is life-sustaining and mind-expanding, a place of liberating mutuality where teacher and student together work in partnership.”

 4. Be mindful of your own well-being.

-Instructors should continually self-assess: “Am I okay?”
+Instructors should also continually self-assess: “Am I okay?”
 It is important for instructors to acknowledge and process their own thoughts, feelings, and physical sensations before attempting to engage in or facilitate a constructive conversation with students.
 A useful grounding technique is to do a quick scan: notice the surrounding environment, focus on the sensations, textures, and temperatures, and picture each muscle group one at a time and focus on relaxing that portion of the body (APA, 2022).
 Northwestern’s Faculty Wellness Program offers free consultations to identify appropriate resources to address both professional and personal concerns.

 5. Reflect on your own capacity.